mckennapsean/dissertation/content/01-intro.md

 design process to the justifiable design decisions made and visualization-specific artifacts obtained.
-Other novel aspects of this framework include its flexibility for design iteration, actionability to guide visualization designers, and discoverability of user-centered design methods
+Other novel aspects of this framework include its flexibility for design iteration, actionability to guide visualization designers, and discoverability of user-centered design methods.

 To strengthen the contribution of this framework, we evaluated its use and